 A normal pulse in an adult is between 60 and 90 beats per minute.
 A fast pulse can be a sign of:

-- blood loss, fluid loss, or shock (see page 254). - fever and infection. - problems with the lungs and breathing system, or with the heart. - thyroid problems.
+- blood loss or fluid loss, or shock.

+- fever and infection.

+- problems with the lungs and breathing system, or with the heart.

+- thyroid problems.